Goal: Provide South Australia with a government-owned source of emergency electricity generation.

 LONG-TERM BACK-UP POWER PLANT TO BE DELIVERED BEFORE SUMMER

-The long-term back-up electricity power plant will be installed ahead of summer, delivering greater capacity than originally planned, as part of the Government’s plan for South Australia to take charge of its energy future.
+The long-term back-up electricity power plant will be installed ahead of summer, delivering greater capacity than originally planned.

 Rather than just procuring temporary generators, the Government will purchase nine new GE TM2500 aero derivative turbines through APR Energy, providing up to 276 MW of generation to the grid when required.